 Healthy Snack Alternatives

 If you’re looking for something to give your dog as a treat or something that their taste buds are not used to, try what vets recommend, either some nice baby carrots or a piece of apple.
-You can also ask your personal vet what they recommend you give them as a natural alternative to their normal store-bought treats.
+Ask your veterinarian what they recommend you give them as a natural alternative to their normal store-bought treats.

-Dogs and Juice in General
+Dogs & Juice in General